 She had bought the lottery ticket on a whim.
 She had stopped at a service station for a fill-up and a pack of gum when she spotted the Powerball sign right beside the till.
 With the change from her purchase, she decided to buy one.
 Afterall, it was only 2 bucks!
 She could afford to waste $2; although, she really could not.
 She ignored that fact and told herself that in her twenties she was supposed to be spontaneous and fun, and buying a lottery ticket was both.

-And then when she got home, she had already forgotten about the ticket.
+By the time she gotten home, she had already forgotten about the ticket.
 She was supposed to meet her friends for drinks that night and was running late.
 She changed out her clothes, leaving them on the floor, and put on a flirty dress.
 She dressed it up with scarves and accessories so that they wouldn’t notice it was the same thing she wore the last time they went out.
 Once she was finally satisfied with her look and confident that no one would notice it was the same dress, she headed out.

 At the bar, she sipped glass after glass of the bar’s cheapest wine and listened while her friends filled her in on all the latest gossip.
 She smiled and tried not to think about how she was going to pay for these drinks plus an Uber home.